San Antonio Lyft Accident Lawyers

 Exemplary damages.
 Punitive damages may be referred to as exemplary damages.
 Unlike economic and non-economic damages that are intended to compensate victims for accident-related losses, exemplary damages are intended as a punishment.
 Punitive damages aim to deter especially egregious behavior in the future, functioning similarly to a court-imposed fine.

 To seek punitive damages, the victim has the burden of demonstrating that the defendant’s behavior was grossly negligent.
 Examples of grossly negligent behavior may, but not always, include driving under the influence, using excessive speeds, or driving while distracted or drowsy.

-If you suffer injuries in an accident involving a San Antonio Lyft vehicle, whether you were a passenger or you were in another vehicle, contact The Law Offices of George Salinas for a free consultation.
+If you suffer injuries in an accident involving a San Antonio Lyft vehicle, whether you were a passenger or you were in another vehicle, contact George Salinas Injury Lawyers for a free consultation.
 We regularly fight for the rights of injured victims to seek the compensation they are entitled to.

 If You’ve Been Injured in a Lyft Accident, Consult with an Experienced San Antonio Lyft Accident Lawyer Today

 Lyft accidents can be unduly complex, with new laws in flux.
 While the legislators adapt the laws applicable to rideshare claims, Lyft accidents continue to happen.
 If you’ve been injured in a Lyft accident, it’s no time to handle a complex accident claim on your own.
 Allow your dedicated Lyft accident attorney to help ensure you recover just compensation for your injuries, while you focus on your physical recovery.